How To Register A Trademark [Step-by-Step]

 Assuming that your application is approved by the examining attorney, it will then be published in the USPTO’s Official Gazette, an online publication, for 30 days.
 During this period of time, any party may oppose registration of the mark if it believes it would be damaged by it being registered.
 If any opposition is filed, then there is a court-like proceeding to resolve the dispute.

 If, on the other hand, no opposition is filed, then the USPTO will register the mark and issue you a certificate of registration, so long as you submitted a use-based application.
+Keep in mind that it may take several months after the publication period is over for registration to issue.
 If you submitted an intent to use application, then the USPTO will issue a Notice of Allowance, which requires you to take an additional step of submitting evidence of use of the mark in commerce.

 Submit A Statement Of Use